 Two lines from the master cylinder connect to the hydraulic control unit.
 This is also mounted on the firewall, and is responsible for distributing the hydraulic pressure to each wheel.
 Four lines come out of the control unit and each one goes to a wheel.
 Under normal braking conditions, all four wheels will receive equal pressure.
 Under heavy braking, the front wheels receive a higher pressure.
 The lines to the two front wheels are fairly short and are sheltered by the engine compartment, so they are not likely to corrode.
 The rear lines run the entire length of the vehicle underneath, and are exposed to road salt and water.
 This is where most of the corrosion can be found.

 Replacing brakes lines is not a difficult task by itself, but replacing the full length of a brake line can be cumbersome because they involve a lot of bends and turns.
 Therefore, most people only replace the corroded sections by splicing in a new line.
-Brake line are made of rigid stainless steel, and can be easily cut with a rotating pipe cutter.
+Brake lines are made of rigid stainless steel, and can be easily cut with a rotating pipe cutter.
 A new connection requires a union.
 Before connecting a union, the lines have to be fitted with male fitting and the ends of the tubes have to be flared.
 The shape of the flare is important because it forms a perfect metal-to-metal seal with the female end of the union.
 Most importantly, the flare prevents the tube from separating from the fitting under high hydraulic pressures.
-Double-inverted flare is the most common flare shape, and it is the type used in the Kia Rio (this information is hard to find, but the Kia Technical manual clearly states this).
+Double-inverted flare is the most common flare shape, and it is the type used in the Kia Rio (this information is hard to find online, but it is specified in the Kia Technical manual).
 The fitting threads are M10 x 1 (metric).
 The best and most economical tool I have found for creating tube flares is the Eastwood on-car flaring tool for 3/16 brake lines.
-It is easy to use, and compact and works on the Kia.
+It is easy to use and compact, and works on the Kia.
 Although pre-flared brake lines are cheap to buy, the exact length needed may not match up with standard lengths sold in stores.
 I had to cut off one end of the fitting and redo the flare for the correct length.

 The problem was not solved even after splicing in the new lines.
 I was unable to bleed the brakes because all four bleed valves were completely frozen.
 These are small 8 mm screws, so they are very easy to round off.